 Get Out Of Your Head

 Another major advantage of living a slow and simple life is that you don’t have nearly as much to think about.
-The less time you spend in your head, the more connected you’ll feel with your true self.
+The more you overthink, the less connected you’ll feel with your true self.

-Young children are present, alert and passionate because they don’t have a head full of thoughts to distract their attention away from the joy and simplicity of the present moment.
+Young children are present, alert and passionate because they don’t have a head full of thoughts to divert their attention away from the joy and simplicity of the present moment.

 The mind can certainly be useful.
 It is helpful to remember which house you live in or how to cross the road safely without getting run over.

-On the other hand, dwelling on your problems and shortcomings, wallowing in doomsday thoughts about the future, or blowing minor issues out of all proportion creates a blanket of fog that crowds out feelings of peace and calm.
+On the other hand, dwelling on your problems and shortcomings, wallowing in doomsday thoughts about the future, or blowing minor issues out of all proportion, creates a think blanket of fog that crowds out feelings of peace and calm.

 Notice when you are lost in unproductive thinking.
 STOP for a moment.
 Take a few mindful breaths.
 Feel the breeze against your skin, the warmth in the palms of your hands, the pressure of your feet touching the ground.
 Be aware of the present moment.